Updated April 2026 · Verified against Government of British Columbia guidelines

 15%

-Manufacturing and Processing Investment Tax Credit (BC) provides up to 15% refundable tax credit (maximum $300,000 per property; $2M investment cap) 15% refundable tax credit for Canadian-controlled private corporations investing in new buildings, machinery, and equipment for manufacturing and processing in BC.
-Applications are accepted Effective April 1, 2026 (temporary — announced BC Budget 2026).
-(As of March 2026, verified against Government of British Columbia program guidelines)
+Manufacturing and Processing Investment Tax Credit (BC) provides up to 15% refundable tax credit (maximum $300,000 per property; $2M investment cap).
+Temporary 15% refundable tax credit for Canadian-controlled private corporations investing in new buildings, machinery, and equipment for manufacturing and processing in BC.
+Expenditures must be incurred between April 1, 2026 and March 31, 2036; claim within 18 months of tax-year end.
+(As of April 2026, verified against Government of British Columbia program guidelines)

 Eligibility & Details